osilander/bacterial-genomics-intro/ngs-qc/index.rst

 Filtering the long read data
 ~~~~~~~~~~~~~~

 Let's now take a look at the long-read data.
-First, we need to download it:
+First, we need to copy it:

 .. code-block:: bash